hkjpotato/frontend101/design pattern/singleton/README.md

 	};
 ```

-first it runs the init function to setup the object
+1. First it runs the init function to setup the object
-second it also needs to check if the instance already exit
+2. second it also needs to check if the instance already exit

 In charge of doing two functions is not good for a function, you know 1 + 1 != 1.
 We can further improve it by proxy.